 Rev. John Butcher is Force Lead Chaplain based at Force HQ – he joined when he realised just how much it supports the Police Family.
 He says: “One reason why people should join – members play a part in helping colleagues and their families through the ups and downs of life.”

-The other members are: Sally Bourner, Nick Simpson, John Williams, Gary Cann, John Carrington, Ben Whitehouse, Steve Groves, Bryan Henry, Jon Thursfield, Larry Johnson, Steve Temperton and Simon Archer.
+The other members are: Sally Bourner, Nick Simpson, John Williams, Gary Cann, John Carrington, Ben Whitehouse, Steve Groves, Bryan Henry, Jon Thursfield, Larry Johnson, and Steve Temperton.

 Behind the scenes we have Roz Payne, Committee Secretary and Company Secretary, who interviews the members, co-ordinates the paperwork and presents the cases.